 Convert to DNG

 Converting to DNG gives you maximum archival compatibility.
 Here’s what that means.
-The NEX produces RAW files with the extension “.arw”, which is a proprietary RAW format exclusive to Sony cameras.
+The NEX produces RAW files (here’s why you should be shooting in RAW) with the extension “.arw”, which is a proprietary RAW format exclusive to Sony cameras.
 This means that essentially only Sony has the instructions for how the file should be read—they aren’t publicly available.
 The problem with this is that in 5, 10, or 20 years this particular format of RAW may not be easy to open because of it’s proprietary format, so you might not be able to view or open your photos!

 DNG is an open source RAW file format created by Adobe.
 Because it’s open source, Adobe has made the instructions on how to decode the files publicly available.
 So when you convert the “.arw” files to DNG you’re ensuring that you’ll be able to easily access those RAW files far into the future.